EDUCBA

 • An AGGREGATE function is applicable only for the numeric value

-• Function _ num argument value should not be greater than 19 or less than 1, similarly for option argument should not be greater than 7; otherwise, it will give #VALUE! error
+• Function _ num argument value should not exceed 19 or less than 1.
+Similarly, for option argument should not be greater than 7; otherwise, it will give #VALUE! error

 Recommended Articles

 This has been a guide to AGGREGATE Function.
-Here we discuss the AGGREGATE Formula and how to use the AGGREGATE Function along with practical examples and downloadable excel templates.
+Here we discuss the AGGREGATE Formula and how to use the AGGREGATE Function, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –

 1. Excel Formula of Percentage